MIHS By Laws

 Section 3.
 Upon payment of local section dues, submission of a written application and the approval of the Executive Committee of the Michigan Section, or their designee, any person having a professional interest in industrial hygiene may become an Associate Member of the Michigan Section.
 An Associate Member is entitled to all the privileges of membership in the Section, except those which require membership in the American Industrial Hygiene Association.

 Section 4.
-Organizational Memberships shall be considered as contributing or supporting memberships, but shall not have the right to vote or otherwise participate in the administration of the Section.
+Organizational Memberships shall be considered as contributing or supporting memberships, and are not considered individual memberships.
+Organizational Members shall not have the right to vote or otherwise participate in the administration of the Section.

 Section 5.
 Honorary Memberships shall only be conferred to persons of recognized eminence and to those members who have made significant contributions to the disciplines of industrial hygiene or to the Michigan Section.
 Honorary Members shall be entitled to all of the privileges of membership except those of voting or holding office, and shall be exempt from payment of Section dues.
 Honorary Members may retain the privileges of Full or Associate MIHS membership status by annually paying their MIHS dues.